DaveHogan/davehogan.github.io/content/posts/music/fresh-air.md

 categories = ["Music Blog"]
 +++

-The third ABRMS grade 1 piece I've been learning is a peice titled **Fresh Air** by Andrew Eales.
+The third ABRMS grade 1 piece I've been learning is a piece titled **Fresh Air** by Andrew Eales.
 Again another unpolished performance but getting the notes and rythmn mostly right.
-As with all grade 1 peices I've learnt so far, I know I still have work to do.
+As with all grade 1 pieces I've learnt so far, I know I still have work to do.
 The biggest issue being my dynamics and articulation.

 {{< youtube ATCS-6dSWpw >}}

 ## The Journey
-At first glance this looks like an easy peice (and of course, it is as it's a grade 1) but there are a few things that kept catching me out.
+At first glance this looks like an easy piece (and of course, it is as it's a grade 1) but there are a few things that kept catching me out.
 Holding doing the E whilst continuing playing other notes in bar 1, 3 etc... took my brain forever to get right.

 The piece introduced me to several new concepts: